PeARSearch/PeARS-OMD/README.md

 # PeARS Lite - OMD integration

-## What and why
+## Executive summary

 **What:** *PeARS-OMD* is a version of PeARS used in the context of the project *On My Disk: search integration*.
 A description of the project can be found [on this page](https://www.ngisearch.eu/view/Events/FirstTenSearchersAnnounced).
 We are grateful to the Next Generation Internet programme of the European Commission for the financial support given to this project (see credits at the bottom of this README).

-**Why:** This PeARS version is tailored for use with the [On My Disk](https://onmydisk.com/) private cloud solution.
+This PeARS version is tailored for use with the [On My Disk](https://onmydisk.com/) private cloud solution.
 It includes features for indexing and search over a user's decentralised filesystem.
+It also provides search over the websites decentrally hosted on the On My Disk network.

+You can only use PeARS-OMD if you have an On My Disk account.
+You can create an account at: https://onmydisk.net/signup.
+Next, you will need to install a client so that you can add local folders to On My Disk.
+Download a client appropriate for your system here: https://onmydisk.com/downloads.html and follow the installation instructions.
+Once your client is installed, add some folders from your local drive -- these are now accessible from anywhere in the world using the On My Disk web client, and, importantly, they are now ready to be indexed using PeARS.